gyowanny/feeder/README.md

     oauth.accessToken=**************************************************
     oauth.accessTokenSecret=******************************************

-*PS: The file must be in the classpath like the resources folder*
+*PS: The file must be whether in the classpath or src/main/java/resources folder*